sgf14/java-maven-notes/java-maven-notes/web/notes/README_JavaServerNotes.md

 	from the tomcat container within Eclipse.   see notes written in book.  this took a while to setup.  but mainly because I was trying to start the server first, then the project.
 For Java you need to do it the other way around- see 1) above. the book doesnt really talk about this.
-	Other Java Servers: See chap 2 some other popular Java servers are JBoss (now Wildfly), WebSphere and WebLogic
+	Other Java Servers: See chap 2 some other popular Java servers are JBoss (now Wildfly), Glassfish, WebSphere and WebLogic.

+   Servers are split into two categories:
+	1) Web Server: (tomcat) More basic level webserver supporting http to the client, typically via servlet method.
+	2) Application server: (Glassfish, Weblogic, tomee, etc) more advanced server function that in addition to http, exposes more of the business logic and functionality to the client, including engrained security and EJB- Enterprise Java Beans.
+	tomee is the application server version of tomcat webserver.
+	Here is a good explanation: https://www.javaworld.com/article/2077354/learn-java/app-server-web-server-what-s-the-difference.html

 3) Tomcat CLI: The CLI tool is run from the command line and is used to start the server independent of Eclipse.
 	a) during the testing problems with Eclipse the CLI startup/shutdown.bat 's always worked to start the localhost